 Aerial overview of Waipiʻo Valley.
 Image credit: Eric Tessmer, source.

+A geotechnical assessment outlining the rockfall and landslide risks associated with traveling along Waipiʻo Valley Road has led the County of Hawaii’s to close Waipio Valley Road to visitors.
 The report outlines an immediate need to mitigate rockfall and address slope instability and erosion for everyone’s safety.
-You can find the complete report here, and read the Mayor’s most recent (02/25/2022) Waipio Valley Road Emergency Rule No. 1 here.
+You can find the complete report here and read the Mayor’s Coninued Waipi‘o Valley Road Emergency Rule No. 2 and Emergency Rule No.1 here (September 8, 2024).

 Hiking in Waipi‘o Valley